zcutlip/pyonepassword/ITEM_VALIDATION.md

   - *NOTE*: If relaxed validation is enabled for specific classes, it will still apply to those classes
 - `get_relaxed_validation(item_class=None)`: Query relaxed item validation policy
   - If `item_class` is provided, the result is a union like so: (`global_relaxed` or `class_relaxed`)
-  - This is to say the answer is `True` if either relaxed validaiton is enabled for all classes or just the one class
+  - This is to say the answer is `True` if either relaxed validation is enabled for all classes or just the one class

 **Per-class Global Policy**